mattheww/gomill/gomill_docs/errors.rst

 For tuning events, a run is halted immediately if the first game to finish is void.

-For Monte Carlo tuning events, other void games will be ignored: a new game will be scheduled from the current state of the MCTS tree (and the original game number will be skipped).
+Otherwise, in Monte Carlo tuning events a void game will be ignored: a new game will be scheduled from the current state of the MCTS tree (and the original game number will be skipped).
 If two game results in a row are void, the run will be halted.

-For cross-entropy tuning events, any other void game will be replayed; if it fails again, the run will be halted.
+In cross-entropy tuning events a void game will be replayed; if it fails again, the run will be halted.

 In parallel mode, outstanding games will be allowed to complete.